Distributions of sparse spanning subgraphs in random graphs: Triangle-factors

 \no {\bf Remark}: Indeed, the condition of $\liminf_{n\to\infty} p(n)>0$ can be replaced by $p(n)\ge n^{-\delta}$, for some small constant $\delta$.
 For instance, we checked that $\delta=1/16$ works and there is still room for further improvement.
 However, $p>>n^{-1/2}$ does not seem to be sufficient.
 For the purpose of a cleaner presentation, we only consider $\liminf_{n\to\infty} p(n)>0$ in the proof.
 For readers who are interested in improving the condition of $p$, we give quite tight bounds in Lemmas~\ref{l:single} and~\ref{l:triple}, and we also point out here that there is plenty of room in the proofs of Lemma~\ref{l:largeJ} and Theorem~\ref{t:dsjTriangle} to improve the range of $p$.\ss

-Almost the same proof of the previous theorem, with slight modifications of the switchings defined in the proof of Theorem~\ref{t:dsjTriangle}, concerning the directions of edges, yields the following corresponding theorem for the directed version.
+Almost the same proof of the previous theorem, with slight modifications of the switchings defined in the proof of Theorem~\ref{t:dsjTriangle}, concerning the directions of edges, yields the following corresponding theorem for the number of directed triangle-factors.

 \begin{thm}\lab{t:dirTriangle} If all assumptions with $N$, $\G(n,p)$ and $\G(n,m)$ replaced by $2N$, $\D(n,p)$ and $\D(n,m)$ in Theorem~\ref{t:dsjTriangle}hold, then the same conclusion of Theorem~\ref{t:dsjTriangle} holds (for $\beta_n=\sqrt{(1-p)/p}$ by the definition of $\beta_n$ in Theorem~\ref{t:Gnp}). \end{thm}